zGoldthorpe/A-Mini/README.md

 `read` only accepts decimal integers, and `write` prints an integer in decimal in a single line to output.

-Every time a breakpoint is reached, the program stalls and spits out its current state.
+Every time a breakpoint is reached, the program stalls, and you can interface with its current state.